Materials-Consortia/OPTIMADE/optimade.md

 used.
 Alternatively, the implementation MAY instead respond with error `501 Not Implemented` with an explanation that specifies which comparison generated the type mismatch.
 The implementation MUST either make a conversion or respond with an error.
-It may not, e.g., silently treat such comparisons as always non-matching.
+It MUST NOT, e.g., silently treat such comparisons as always non-matching.

 * If a comparison is provided between only numerical constants of